SolidGeek/nRF52_Firefly_Bootloader/README.md

 The bootloader enables device firmware update (DFU) over USB, by using the "nRF Connect Programmer" application.
 To enter the bootloader two methods can be used:

-1. Connect gpio P0.13 (using DFU button) to ground followed by a device reset (using reset button).
+1. Connect GPIO P0.13 (using DFU button) to ground followed by a device reset (using reset button).
 2. Set the value of the register NRF_POWER->GPREGRET followed by a device reset (ideally done using NVIC_SystemReset()).

 ## Compilation